Spin-flip processes and radiative decay of dark intravalley excitons in transition metal dichalcogenide monolayers: Conclusions and outlook

 \section{Conclusions and outlook}

 In this work we have investigated the radiative decay of spin-forbidden dark intravalley $A$ excitons in tungsten dichalcogenide monolayers due to several spin-flip mechanisms.
-Our main result is represented by Eq.~(\ref{avGamma=}) for the thermally-averaged radiative decay rate and by expressions (\ref{etaR=})--(\ref{etaZ=}) for the average efficiencies of different spin-flip mechanisms.
-As the bright excitons in tungsten-based compounds have higher energy than the dark ones, the bright exciton contribution to the average rate is suppressed at low temperatures by the thermal activation exponential $e^{-2\Delta_\mathrm{c}/T}$ with the bright-dark splitting $2\Delta_\mathrm{c}$ of several tens of meV, of the order of the room temperature.
+Our main result is represented by expressions (\ref{etadz=})--(\ref{etaZ=}) for the average efficiencies $\eta_\mathrm{R}$, $\eta_z$, and $\eta_\mathrm{Z}$ of different spin-flip mechanisms with respect to the main radiative decay mechanism of the bright excitons.
+As the bright excitons in tungsten-based compounds have higher energy than the dark ones, the bright exciton contribution to the photoluminescence is suppressed at low temperatures by the thermal activation exponential $e^{-2\Delta_\mathrm{c}/T}$ with the bright-dark splitting $2\Delta_\mathrm{c}$ of several tens of meV, of the order of the room temperature.

 The intrinsic mechanism of the dark exciton radiative decay is due to the interband spin-flip dipole moment, perpendicular to the monolayer plane.
-It was mentioned in Refs.~\cite{Glazov2014,Echeverry2016}, and its magnitude can be deduced from the estimates of Ref.~\cite{Kormanyos2014}.
+It was mentioned in \cite{Glazov2014,Echeverry2016}, and its magnitude can be deduced from the estimates of \cite{Kormanyos2014}.
 We found, however, that the very same mechanism lifts the valley degeneracy of the dark excitons by a Coulomb local-field effect, producing a splitting $\Xi_0$ which we could very roughly estimate as about 10~meV.
-Crucially, the whole oscillator strength of such interband spin flip (about $10^{-2}-10^{-3}$ of the bright exciton oscillator strength) is taken by the higher-energy component.
+Crucially, the whole oscillator strength of such interband spin flip (about $\eta_z\sim{}10^{-2}-10^{-3}$ of the bright exciton oscillator strength) is taken by the higher-energy component.
 Thus, the spin-forbidden intravalley exciton, usually referred to as dark, in fact, has two components, one dark and the other which can be called ``dim''.
-The contribution of this dim exciton to the average radiative rate~(\ref{avGamma=}) is suppressed at low temperatures by another exponential, $e^{-\Xi_0/T}$.
+The contribution of this dim exciton to the photoluminescence is exponentially suppressed at low temperatures, $e^{-\Xi_0/T}$.